What are the main principles of Agile testing?

 Before we had Agile, software development teams used other testing methodologies.
-These include Waterfall, V-model, Incremental, and XP.
+These include Waterfall, V-model, Incremental, and Extreme Programming (XP).
 Agile has many advantages over these older methodologies.

 |No rigid testing planning required ahead of a project||Testing processes planned in detail with structured steps|